Daniel-Chin/Music-Simu-Listening-over-LAN/design_doc.md

 warning and refreshes)

 ### Barrier & Activity Logic
-Each client publishes its *latest cached queue-head track id* via `POST /cache-head` and the server stores it as `clients[clientId].cachedHeadTrackId`.
+Each client publishes its *latest cached queue-head track id* via `POST /cache-head` and the server stores it as `clients[clientName].cachedHeadTrackId`.

 Simplify: barrier considers only *active* clients.